vtdinh13/huberman-agent/README.md

 ## Ingestion

 0. Downloading and transcribing transcripts is a project on its own.
-A Parquet file of transcripts is provided to avoid this step.
-See [Ingestion](ingestion/README.md) if you'd like to replicate the end-to-end download and transcription flow yourself.
+A Parquet file containing transcripts is provided to avoid this step.
+See [Ingestion](ingestion/README.md) if you'd like to replicate the end-to-end download and transcription process yourself.

 1. Make sure Docker Desktop is running.